Demonz100/vue-todo-app/README.md

 npm install

-create a .env file base on .env-example
+create a .env file base on .env-example and give keys for firebase configs

 ## Compile and Hot-Reload for Development